Live Laparoscopic Video Retrieval with Compressed Uncertainty: Methods

 Formally, let $\mathcal{P}$ and $\mathcal{S}$ be the primary and secondary encoders respectively; a video $V$ of total duration $T$ observed until some instant $t$ is noted $V_{t}$.
 For a random observation level $\alpha$ used for truncating the secondary's input, the loss to minimize is:

+This is the squared difference between the secondary's output before binarization, termed pre-hash in Figure \ref{fig:lacode} and the primary's output.
 The end goal is to obtain better matches with the codebook, which is built using complete videos fed to the primary, when only part of the query video is available.